Kick-off Briefing for Physical AI Leading Technology Development Project

 Developing Proprietary Models; Securing Core World Model Technologies

-The government is embarking on the localization of world models, considered a core technology of physical artificial intelligence (AI).
-By localizing key infrastructure that has traditionally relied on foreign technologies, the aim is to achieve technological self-reliance while also enhancing competitiveness in the global market.
+The government is moving to localize the world model, considered a core technology of physical artificial intelligence (AI).
+By localizing key infrastructure that has previously depended on foreign solutions, Korea aims to achieve technological self-reliance and secure competitiveness in the global market.

 Ryoo Jemyung, Vice Minister of the Ministry of Science and ICT, poses with LG Electronics' artificial intelligence (AI) home robot "CLOi" at the kickoff meeting for the "Physical AI Leading Technology Development" project held at LG Science Park, Magok, Gangseo-gu, Seoul, on the afternoon of the 9th.
 Photo by Lee Myunghwan